najmisyazani/Restaurant-Data-Analysis/README.md

 This repository consists of the Python writeup in the form of pdf as well as the Jupyter notebook which contains the writeup.
+The pre-processed dataset that was used in the analysis has also been uploaded.